shane0/shane0.github.io/docs/bujo/02_February.md

 ## cormac haunting me

 - watched child of god, listened to the blood meridian audiobook, will have to do that a few more times...
-- cormac said everything he has to say is in the books
-- I wonder what cormac would ask chatgpt?

 ## maranasati